kontent-ai/delivery-sdk-js/UPGRADE.md

 - Raw data properties were removed from content items & elements to reduce size of mapped response and to avoid data duplication
 - All models now use interface instead of class and are prefixed with `I`.
 This is again to reduce the footprint of the SDK and simplify working with the data.
 - `globalQueryConfig` configuration option was renamed to `defaultQueryConfig`
+- Resolving of rich text was moved outside of `RichTextElement` into dedicated resolvers.
+Main motivation for this change is the ability to easily resuse / change behavior of certain rich text elements and to make definition of resolver local instead of them being scattered in either global / query or model level as before.
+- The `parse5` dependency was removed and with it the `node parse` was removed.
+It will be available as a dedicated package on NPM.
+The main reason for removing this package was its size (300KB) which made this SDK rather bulky.
+With all the changes in this version, the Size went down from `318KB` to `89KB`.
+Gzipped size of this release is around `17KB`.

 ## Upgrading from `5.x.y` to `6.0.0`